Hawke's Bay contractor Joseph Matamata jailed for slavery, people trafficking

 Justice Cull said victim impact statements from the 13 victims showed a thread of cultural shame over not being paid and being unable to return money to Samoa for their families, and being unable now to return to New Zealand because of their immigration status.

-While he arranged and paid for visitor visas, workers were forced into overstaying to work, mainly not paid as promised, there were cases of effectively being held captive and one escaped to Auckland before being found by Matamata who then returned the victim to Hawke's Bay.
+While Matamata arranged and paid for visitor visas, workers were forced into overstaying to work, mainly not paid as promised.
+There were cases of effectively being held captive and one escaped to Auckland before being found by Matamata, who then returned the victim to Hawke's Bay.

 Several absconded and were captured by police, in breach of immigration requirements, and when they returned to Samoa most were not prepared to talk about their experiences, out of cultural shame.